12 months and 2 heart surgeries later, this baby celebrated her first Christmas

 “Keeping your faith strong is the main thing.
 You know, as hard as it was because you’re emotional, you’re a wreck.
 We had to continue to be happy for all three kids, we had to not show our weakness,” Lipscomb said.

-Summerfield said that the thing that stuck out to him most was how well they were treated by the staff.
+Summerfield said that the thing that stuck out to him most was how well the staff treated them.
 Everyone from the nurses to the cleaning staff was always there if the family needed anything, and said they treated Stella like she was one of their own children.

 “That team of doctors and nurses was just amazing, and we can’t thank them enough.
 We were sitting down with Dr. Mascio and we were like, ‘we would love to give you a big bear hug right now because you saved our daughter’s life.”

-Stella would continue to regularly see doctors for eight months until her second heart surgery, which she also recovered from quickly.
-Lipscomb and Summerfield are now home with their three daughters, and Stella wil see her cardiologist every three months until her third and final surgery, which she will undergo when she is three to five years old.
+Stella continued to regularly see doctors for eight months until her second heart surgery, which she recovered quickly.
+Lipscomb and Summerfield are now home with their three daughters, and Stella will see her cardiologist every three months until her third and final surgery, which she will undergo when she is three to five years old.

 Stella is still doing great, and her parents say she was very excited about Christmas and was even trying to unwrap her gifts early.
 She’s starting to walk, starting to talk, and isn’t showing any visible defects that are common with HLHS.